Shtting in the bush

 I guess nearly everyone lights a campfire at some time.
 I burn all my rubbish on the fire after cooking is done.
 This helps remove food debris from tins and destroys things that will burn.
 Sure, there may be some pollution from the burning, but the waste will end up in landfill somewhere anyway as pollution, so I don't really see it as a problem.

-However, in the morning the fire ashes should be raked through to remove the unburnt items, and believe it of not, aluminium cans don't vanish, they usually become a molten pile of aluminium that is horrible when the ashes have finally blown away.
+However, in the morning the fire ashes should be raked thoroughly to remove the unburnt items, and believe it of not, aluminium cans don't vanish, they usually become a molten pile of aluminium that is horrible when the ashes have finally blown away.
 All this can then be put into a rubbish bag and disposed of in the nearest town.
 Don't use roadside bins.
 And remove any other rubbish left behind by others.
 Don't be embarrassed to do this in front of friends, because this is how people learn.